lunohodov/monarch/README.md

 rails generate monarch_migrate:install
 ```

-The above will generate a schema migration that creates a table to keep track
+The above generates a schema migration which adds a table called `data_migration_records`.
-of ran data migrations.
+It will store previously run data migrations.

 ## Usage

-Data migrations in MonarchMigrate follow a similar structure to regular migrations
+Data migrations in MonarchMigrate have a similar structure to regular migrations
 in Rails.
-Migration files are put into `db/data_migrate`.
+Files are put into `db/data_migrate` and follow the same naming pattern.

 To create a new data migration, run: